Sea Save

 Up to 3,000 tonnes of South African abalone are illegally harvested, 60 times the total allowable catch, threatening the existence of this endangered species.

 South Africa has a large, well-regulated farmed abalone fishery, which mostly exports fresh, frozen or canned abalone.
-There is also an international trade in dried abalone which is mostly illegal and taken from the wild.
-This is a proposal to single out dried abalone products and add them to Appendix II so that illegal trade can be stopped without impacting a sustainable and well-regulated industry.
+There is also an international trade in dried abalone, which is mostly illegal and taken from the wild.
+This proposal was heavily contested and finally withdrawn.

 Proponent – South Africa